xumx/magic-square/readme.md

 * Use arrow keys to move cursor
 * Merge multiple selected cells
 * Accept javascript code as input. (requires 'return' statement)
+* Accept CSS style for each individual cell

 In the pipeline
 ----------------
 * Serverside execution
-* Style for individual cells

 * Increase canvas size (1024 * 1024)?
 * Panning feature for the canvas